zczlr12/comp0034-wk6/activities/3-css_intro.md

 ![CSS and DIV](img/css_div.png)

-You will see the `<div>` tag used in a much of the teaching and reference materials used in COMP0034.
+You will see the `<div>` tag used in the teaching and reference materials used in COMP0034.